Remote work seems like the solution for every geographically-independent startup, and why wouldn’t it be?

 Compare your business dynamics to those of Agorapulse and Groove.
 What factors stand out to you, that would facilitate or hinder you going all-in on remote work?

 Before incorporating any remote work in your business, you must first decide which teams will be remote in the first place.
 Do this by examining what talents are needed for which roles within your organization.
 Next, determine which of these roles can be handled remotely and which must be in-house.
-Once you’ve laid all of this on the table, your path towards remote work, if that is, in fact, the most appropriate path for your business, becomes clearer.
+Once you’ve laid all of this on the table, your path towards remote work becomes clearer.

 First, know the difference and what each option means for your business.
 At the surface level, the primary difference between a contract freelancer and an employee lies in, of course, money and taxes.